Veneers have been reliably used for the better part of a century to help improve and restore the appearance of teeth.

 Porcelain veneers are made outside the mouth and bonded to the teeth, whereas composite resin veneers are applied directly to teeth.
 Porcelain veneers cost more than composite veneers, but they can also last longer, are more resistant to damage and stains and look more like natural tooth enamel.

-Porcelain veneers in Perth at EVP Dental cost between $800 to $1400 per tooth, though the cost of your treatment will depend on the type of veneers and how many you need.
+Veneers in Perth at EVP Dental cost from $410 per tooth for composite veneers and from $1300 per tooth for porcelain veneers.
+However, the cost of treatment will depend on the type of veneers and how many you need.
 As a cosmetic dental treatment, the cost of veneers is not covered by Medicare or insurance, but we provide payment plans to help you manage the cost.

 Veneer treatment requires you to have healthy teeth and gums.
 You may not be suitable for veneers if you have gum disease, persistently grind your teeth, suffer from gum disease or don’t have enough tooth enamel.
 Speak to one of our dentists to discuss your suitability for dental veneers or other treatment options such as teeth whitening or teeth straightening to cosmetically enhance your smile.